 Why You’ll Love It

-Full of flavour: The combination of vegetables and cheese is a classic one, featured in many recipes.
+Full of flavor: The combination of vegetables and cheese is a classic one, featured in many recipes.
 A vegetable casserole doesn’t have to be complicated to be delicious, and this frozen vegetables casserole dish is proof of that.

 Simple to prepare: Once you’ve cooked the vegetables, you just need to add the sauce and breadcrumb topping and bake.
 Mixed vegetable casserole is one of the easiest recipes you can make with veggies and cheese.